eguneys/star/README.md

 ## Star Online Realtime Web Application Boilerplate

 Star is a boilerplate for an online realtime web application written in Javascript.
-The UI is available with different languages support.
+The UI is available in different languages.
 It's a clone of project [lila](https://github.com/ornicar/lila).

 It relies on [Express](https://expressjs.com/), [Websockets](https://github.com/HenningM/express-ws), and [MongoDB](https://mongodb.org/).
 The web client is written in [snabbdom](https://github.com/snabbdom/snabbdom), and [Sass](https://sass-lang.com/).